starkinfra/sdk-php/README.md

 ## Pix

-## Create pix requests
+## Create Pix requests
-You can create a Pix request to charge a user:
+You can create Pix Requests to charge a user:

 ```php
 use StarkInfra\PixRequest;